 For the next seventeen years he worked as Administrator with the gentle and benevolent Archbishop Mostyn and his clergy and saw continued Catholic development of the Church in Cardiff with the opening of new parishes and schools and a steady supply of new priests, although times were not easy with the industrial depression of the nineteen thirties causing unemployment and distress for many.
 Towards the end of that period the threat of war overshadowed the lives of all.
-It became a fact when on 3rd of September 1939, a state of war was proclaimed.
+It became a fact when on the 3rd September 1939, a state of war was proclaimed.
 Less than eight weeks later, Archbishop Mostyn was taken to his eternal reward and the Cathedral witnessed, for the first time, the solemn occasion of the lying in state and funeral of its Archbishop.
 The Apostolic Delegate sang the Requiem Mass and the panegyric was preached by Bishop Michael McGrath, the Bishop of Menevia.

-It was Dr. Michael McGrath who was named to succeed to Archbishop the See of Cardiff and he was enthroned in April McGrath 1940 when hostilities were at the soon-to-beforgotten "phoney war" stage.
-Within months France had been overrun and the Battle of Britain began.
-There followed a campaign of night bombings dubbed "blitzes".
-Cardiff received the first of these on 2nd January 1941.
+It was Dr. Michael McGrath who was named to succeed to the See of Cardiff and he was enthroned in April 1940 when hostilities were at the soon-to-be-forgotten "phoney war" stage.

+Within months France had been overrun and the

+Archbishop Battle of Britain began.
+There followed a campaign of night bombings dubbed "blitzes."
+McGrath Cardiff received the first of these on 2nd January 1941.
 It was the unhappy duty of Archbishop McGrath to officiate at a burial service at a communal graveside for the victims of that air attack.
 An even larger air raid occurred on the night of March 3rd that year when many citizens were killed.
 Among the buildings destroyed was St. David's Cathedral.
 Its original construction meant that the unusually wide roof space was enclosed in a form of barrel-vaulting.
 Incendiary bombs pierced the slates and ignited in the roof space and the tinder-dry wood was immediately consumed, raining down fire on the interior.
-Nothing could be done to douse the flames and priests risked their lives going into the building to remove Destroyed by the Blessed Sacrament and some of the sacred Enemy Action vessels.
-The work of Monsignor Williams and the other pioneers who built the Cathedral was undone in a few short hours.
-Word went round the city that St. David's was on fire and parishioners, many of them in tears, rushed to assist - but could do little except mourn for the Cathedral of which they were so proud and had now been reduced to an empty burned-out shell.
+Nothing could be done to douse the flames and priests risked their lives going into the building to remove the Blessed tears, rushed to assist - but could do little except mourn for the Cathedral of which they were so proud and had now been reduced to an empty burned-out shell.